khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 # Or you could obtain the builtins from a defined function
 get_flag.__globals__['__builtins__']['__import__']("os").system("ls")
 ```
 #### Python3

+Python3 is a powerful programming language that is widely used for various purposes, including web development, data analysis, and automation.
+It provides a rich set of libraries and frameworks that make it easy to develop complex applications.

+However, Python3 also has a feature called "sandboxing" that restricts the execution of certain operations for security reasons.
+Sandboxing is commonly used in cloud/SaaS platforms to prevent malicious code from accessing sensitive resources or causing harm to the system.

+In some cases, you may encounter situations where you need to bypass Python3 sandboxes for legitimate reasons, such as testing the security of an application or analyzing its behavior.
+This can be achieved by exploiting vulnerabilities or using specific techniques to evade the restrictions imposed by the sandbox.

+In this guide, we will explore different methods and resources that can be used to bypass Python3 sandboxes.
+These techniques range from simple tricks to more advanced exploitation techniques, depending on the complexity of the sandbox and the level of security measures in place.

+It is important to note that bypassing Python3 sandboxes without proper authorization is illegal and unethical.
+This guide is intended for educational purposes only and should not be used for any malicious activities.

+If you are a developer or a security professional, understanding how Python3 sandboxes work and how they can be bypassed can help you identify and fix potential vulnerabilities in your applications.
+It can also help you assess the security of third-party applications that you may be using or testing.

+Remember to always obtain proper authorization and follow ethical guidelines when performing any security testing or penetration testing activities.
 ```python
 # Obtain builtins from a globally defined function
 # https://docs.python.org/3/library/functions.html